apigee/apigee-m10n-drupal/README.md

 ### Development

-@todo add github links when repo is setup
-Development is happening in our [GitHub repository](@todo).
-The drupal.org issue queue is disabled, we use the [Github issue queue](@todo) to coordinate development.
+Development is happening in our [GitHub repository](https://github.com/apigee/apigee-m10n-drupal).
+The drupal.org issue queue is disabled, we use the [Github issue queue](https://github.com/apigee/apigee-m10n-drupal/issues) to coordinate development.

 ### Disclaimer